 On March 19, 2018, the Company entered into an unsecured senior credit agreement (the "BGC Credit Agreement") with Cantor.
 The BGC Credit Agreement provides for each party and certain of its subsidiaries to issue loans to the other party or any of its subsidiaries in the lender's discretion in an aggregate principal amount up to \$250.0 million outstanding at any time.
 The BGC Credit Agreement replaced a previously existing BGC credit agreement of \$150.0 million between the parties and was approved by the Audit Committee of BGC (see Note 17-"Related Party Transactions").
 The BGC Credit Agreement will mature on the earlier to occur of (a) March 19, 2019, after which the maturity date of the BGC Credit Agreement will continue to be extended for successive one-year periods unless prior written notice of non-extension is given by a lending party to a borrowing party at least six months in advance of such renewal date and (b) the termination of the BGC Credit Agreement by either party pursuant to its terms.
 The outstanding amounts under the BGC Credit Agreement will bear interest for any rate period at a per annum rate equal to the higher of BGC's or Cantor's short-term borrowing rate in effect at such time plus 1.00%.
-As of June 30, 2018, there was \$130.0 million of borrowings outstanding under this agreement.
-As of June 30, 2018, the interest rate on this facility was 5.34%.
+As of September 30, 2018, there was \$80.0 million of borrowings outstanding under this agreement.
+As of September 30, 2018, the interest rate on this facility was 5.51%.

 Also, on March 19, 2018, the Company entered into an amended and restated credit agreement (the "Intercompany Credit Agreement") with Newmark, which amended and restated the original intercompany credit agreement between the parties in relation to the Separation, dated as of December 13, 2017.
 The Intercompany Credit Agreement provides for each party to issue revolving loans to the other party in the lender's discretion.
 Any loans issued under this Intercompany Revolving Credit Agreement would represent intercompany transactions and would be eliminated in the Company's unaudited condensed consolidated financial statements.
 The interest rate on the Intercompany Credit Agreement can be the higher of BGC's or Newmark's short-term borrowing rate in effect at such time plus 100 basis points, or such other interest rate as may be mutually agreed between BGC and Newmark.
 On the same date, Newmark borrowed \$150.0 million from BGC, which was funded through the BGC Credit Agreement, on the same terms as the funds that were borrowed by BGC from Cantor under the BGC Credit Agreement.
-The interest rate as of June 30, 2018 was 5.31%.
-As of June 30, 2018, Newmark's total net borrowings under the Intercompany Credit Agreement were \$270.0 million.
+As of September 30, 2018, Newmark's borrowings under the Intercompany Credit Agreement included \$270.0 million which bore an interest rate of 5.41% and \$112.5 million which bore an interest rate of 6.5%.
+As of November 7, 2018, all borrowings outstanding under the Intercompany Credit Agreement had been repaid.
+See Note 31-"Subsequent Events" for additional information .